vanshika-tiwari123/vanshika-tiwari123/README.md

 # HOLA EVERYONE !!
 ## I'm Vanshika Tiwari- Passionate AI/ML Enthusiast
 I’m an engineer who transforms ideas into intelligent systems.
 Specializing in Artificial Intelligence and Machine Learning.
 I believe great technology isn't just about logic — it’s about impact, ethics, and imagination.
+Let's connect and create the future of AI together!

 ### 🎓 Education